shader-slang/slang/docs/update_spirv.md

 The steps above will create a branch called `merge/update`.
 You can use a different name but this document will use the name.

-## Test the branch before creating a Pull Request
+## Modify `.gitmodules` and use the `merge/update` branch

-Before creating a Pull Request, it will be a good idea to test if it works.
+Before creating a Pull Request for `merge/update`, you should test and make sure everything works.
-But if you are confident, you may skip the testing step.

-### Modify `.gitmodules` and use the `merge/update` branch

 On a Slang repo side, you need to create a branch for the following changes.
 ```